Chronic kidney disease: Other measures

-Lifestyle Interventions
+Lifestyle interventions

 Weight loss

-Obesity may have a negative impact in CKD, increasing the risk of disease progression to ESKD or kidney failure compared to controls with healthy weight, and when in advanced stages also may hinder people's eligibility to kidney transplantation.
+Obesity may have a negative impact in CKD, increasing the risk of disease progression to ESKD or kidney failure compared to controls with healthy weight, and when in advanced stages, also may hinder people's eligibility to kidney transplantation.
 For example, the consumption of high calorie and high fructose beverages can make an individual "60% more likely to develop CKD".

-Weight management interventions in overweight and obese adults with CKD (of various stages) have been studied to assess its safety and efficacy.
-A recent systematic review collected evidence from 17 studies which evaluated lifestyle (including dietary, physical activity/exercise, or behavioural strategies used in isolation or in combination), pharmacological (used to reduce absorption or suppress appetite) and surgical interventions.
-The review concluded that lifestyle interventions may provide some health benefits, namely improving body weight, low density lipoprotein (LDL) cholesterol and diastolic blood pressure (DBP), when compared to usual care or controls.
-Whether these benefits extend to help reducing cardiovascular events, kidney function and risk of death is uncertain.
-These conclusions were based on very low quality of evidence, so future robust studies are needed.
-Thus, it is recommended that weight management interventions should be individualised, according to a thorough patients' assessment regarding clinical condition, motivations and preferences.
+Weight management interventions in overweight and obese adults with CKD include lifestyle interventions (dietary changes, physical activity/exercise, or behavioural strategies), pharmacological (used to reduce absorption or suppress appetite) and surgical interventions.
+Any of these can help people with CKD lose weight; however, it is not known if they can also prevent death or cardiovascular events like heart complications or stroke.
+It is recommended that weight management interventions should be individualised, according to a thorough patient assessment regarding clinical condition, motivations, and preferences.

 Dietary salt intake

 High dietary sodium intake may increase the risk of hypertension and cardiovascular disease.
-The effect of dietary restriction of salt in foods has been investigated in people with chronic kidney disease.
-A 2021 Cochrane review of controlled trials in people with CKD at any stage, including those on dialysis, found high-certainty evidence that reduced salt intake may help to lower both systolic and diastolic blood pressure, as well as albuminuria.
-However there was also moderate certainty evidence that some people may experience hypotensive symptoms, such as dizziness, following sudden sodium restriction.
-It is unclear whether this affects the dosage required for anti-hypertensive medications.
-The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction was also uncertain.
+The effect of dietary salt restriction in foods has been investigated in people with chronic kidney disease.
+For people with CKD, including those on dialysis, reduced salt intake may help to lower both systolic and diastolic blood pressure, as well as albuminuria.
+Some people may experience low blood pressure and associated symptoms, such as dizziness, with lower salt intake.
+The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction is unknown.

+EHealth interventions may improve dietary sodium intake and fluid management for people with CKD.

-Omega-3 fatty acid supplementation
+Omega-3 supplementation

 In people with CKD who require hemodialysis, there is a risk that vascular blockage due to clotting, may prevent dialysis therapy from being possible.
-Omega-3 fatty acids contribute to the production of eicosanoid molecules that reduce clotting.
-However, a Cochrane review in 2018 did not find clear evidence that omega-3 supplementation has any impact on the prevention of vascular blockage in people with CKD.
-There was also moderate certainty that supplementation did not prevent hospitalisation or death within a 12-month period.
+Even though Omega-3 fatty acids contribute to the production of eicosanoid molecules that reduce clotting, it does not have any impact on the prevention of vascular blockage in people with CKD.